alinfarhain/OSProject/README.md

 2. How many files and folders are in this repository. ***(1 mark)***

 ```
-There are 2 folders and 3 files:
+There are 4 folders and 1 files:

 folder:

+Webpage

+myroot

 node.js